Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

-The Istio components are now deployed to your cluster in the `istio-system` [namespace][k8s-namespaces] and you're ready to deploy Kong and a sample application with which to utilize the stack.
+The Istio components are now deployed to your cluster in the `istio-system` [namespace][k8s-namespaces] and you're ready to deploy Kong and a sample application.

 [istio-profiles]:https://istio.io/latest/docs/setup/additional-setup/config-profiles/
 [k8s-namespaces]:https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/

 ### Creating an Istio-enabled Namespace for {{site.kic_product_name}}

-In order to utilize Istio's mesh functionality for any given Kubernetes [Pod][k8s-pods] a [namespace][k8s-namespaces] must be [labeled][k8s-labels] with the `istio-injection=enabled` label to instruct [IstioD][istiod] (the main control program for Istio) to manage them and add them to the mesh network.
+To integrate Istio's mesh functionality in any given Kubernetes [Pod][k8s-pods], a [namespace][k8s-namespaces] must be [labeled][k8s-labels] with the `istio-injection=enabled` label to instruct [IstioD][istiod] (the main control program for Istio) to manage the pods and add them to the mesh network.

-For this guide we'll create a distinct Istio-enabled namespace for our Kong pods so that they will automatically be joined to the mesh network:
+This guide shows how to create a distinct Istio-enabled namespace for our Kong pods so that they will automatically be joined to the mesh network:

 {% navtabs %}